hiimmrdave/hiimmrdavedotcom/content/blog/webc.md

 ---
 title: building with webc
 description: I don't know if this gets used
-layout: base.webc
+layout: post.webc
 ---

 ## Behold

 A man!

+<small>that's a joke about Diogenes</small>

+This one post is using the webc-based layout chain.
+The goal is to create feature parity with the other pages on the site, then gradually pull out the nunjucks.

 <postlist></postlist>

 ## TODO

-- make that list be in correct order
+- <del>make that list be in correct order</del>
 - props for how many history posts, from specific tags, other features?
-- navigation in webc
+- navigation
-- date and other filtering in webc
+- date formats
-- slide luxon out of there maybe possibly please maybe?
+- how tags work